heche-psb/wgd/README.md

 -bsog, --buscosog, flag option, whether to initiate the busco-guided single-copy gene family analysis, if the flag was set, the analysis would be initiated
--bhmm, --buscohmm, the HMM profile datafile in the busco-guided single-copy gene family analysis, default None -bctf, --buscocutoff, the HMM score cutoff datafile in the busco-guided single-copy gene family analysis, default None
+-bhmm, --buscohmm, the HMM profile datafile in the busco-guided single-copy gene family analysis, default None -bctf, --buscocutoff, the HMM score cutoff datafile in the busco-guided single-copy gene family analysis, default None -of ,--ogformat, flag option, whether to add index to the RBH families
 ```

 The program `wgd focus` can realize the concatenation-based and coalescence-based phylogenetic inference and phylogenetic dating of WGDs etc.